dobrite/serverless-rust/README.md

 ### Nice-to-haves

 * `sls create --template` would be nice. (is this possible?)
-  * Python and Node runtime support (currently Node 6.10)
+  * Python and Node runtime support (currently only Node 6.10)
 * Publish to npm

 ### Installation (for now)